Typical Qualifying Standards

 The race is limited to 390 participants (with a very small number of discretionary places) and the ballot draw takes place in March.

-From a UK perspective, we are limited to 25 entrants and demand for these places generally exceeds the number of places available (in 2017 & 2018 we had around 40-50 applications).
+From a UK perspective, we are limited to 25 entrants and demand for these places generally exceeds the number of places available.

 In view of the above the likelihood of achieving a place is as follows: